Distributed algorithms for fractional coloring: Maximum degree

 In a graph $G$, we say that a path $P$ is an \emph{induced path} if the subgraph of $G$ induced by $V(P)$, the vertex set of $P$, is a path.
-Note that shortest paths are induced path, and in particular every connected graph that has no induced path on $k$ vertices has diameter at most $k-2$.
+The \emph{length} of a path is its number of vertices.
+Note that shortest paths are induced paths, and in particular every connected graph that has no induced path of length $k$ has diameter at most $k-2$.

+We are now ready to prove Theorem~\ref{thm:deltafrac}, which we restate here for the convenience of the reader.